WebAssembly/wasi-logging/README.md

 [Python log levels], the [Ruby log levels], the [.NET log levels], the [Go zap library log levels], and the [Go zerolog library levels].

-It excludes log4j's and Ruby's `FATAL` level, Python's `CRITICAL`, and .NET's `Critical` level.
-The recommended behavior on a `FATAL`, `CRITICAL`, or `Critical` error is to emit an `Error`-level error and to trap.

-It exclude's zap's `DPanicLevel`, `PanicLevel`, and `FatalLevel`, and zerolog's `fatal` and `panic` levels, because those have the additional behavior of panicking or exiting the program.
-Wasi-logging is just a logging interface.

-Another similar API is the POSIX `syslog` function. `LOG_EMERG`, `LOG_ALERT`, and `LOG_CRIT` have no corresponding level, because WASI programs don't have visibility into how their own errors affect "the system" as a whole.
-A plain `Error` level should be used, optionally with a trap if it's desirable to halt execution.
-And `LOG_NOTICE` and `LOG_INFO` both correspond to `Info`, because other popular systems don't make a distinction between these levels.
+Another similar API is the POSIX `syslog` function. `LOG_EMERG` and `LOG_ALERT` have no corresponding levels, because WASI programs don't have visibility into how their own errors affect "the system" as a whole.
+A `Critical` level should be used instead, optionally with a trap if it's desirable to halt execution.
+Similarly, `LOG_NOTICE` and `LOG_INFO` both correspond to `Info`, because most of the popular systems don't make a distinction between these levels.

 [log4j]: https://logging.apache.org/log4j/2.x/manual/customloglevels.html
 [Rust log crate]: https://docs.rs/log/latest/log/enum.Level.html